OtabekAz/qa5-project/_DOCS/user/settings.md

 #### First Name/Last Name - Vladimir Semenovich
 #### Email confirmed  -  Andrey Seryakov
 #### Cell phone number - Aleksei Sharygin
+Cell phone number is a required field.
+Field has a validator:
+    *Phone number should start from country code.
+    *Phone number length should be 11-13 numbers.
+    *Only numbers can be used.
+	*If user used wrong symbols or wrote the wrong number of symbols application should show the message to help user understand the problem.

 #### About/Goals/English level - Olga Shchekina
 #### Google Doc resume link/LinkedIn profile link/
 #### Facebook profile link/GitHub profile link - Nazariy Silchuk